-Explore the waters near Garden Eel Cove or in front of the iconic hotel to observe manta rays in their natural habitat.
+Explore Garden Eel Cove or in front of the iconic Keahou hotel to observe manta rays in their natural habitat.
 Your experienced Lifeguard Certified guide will take you into the water where you surround a custom-built snorkel board with high-powered lights.
 Book this one-of-a-kind Big Island experience today!

 The Big Island’s Most Popular Activity